elatov/elatov.github.io/_posts/2012-11-23-vms-are-slow-to-boot-from-an-hp-msa-2000-array.md

 	Nov 14 01:15:51 esx vmkernel: 0:02:09:16.149 cpu0:1066)<6>qla24xx\_abort\_command(0): handle to abort=132

-The IO was aborting cause the latency was so high, as we see from the esxtop output above, it&#8217;s at 5000ms.
+The IO was aborting cause the latency was so high, as we see from the esxtop output above, it's at 5000ms.
 While I was looking at esxtop I saw values up to 10000ms.
 We decided to check out the array manager.
 We logged into the MSA web based management and as soon as we logged in, we saw the following pop up:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/11/msa_degraded_message_c1.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/11/msa_degraded_message_c1.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2012/11/msa_degraded_message_c1.png" alt="msa degraded message c1 VMs are Slow to Boot from an HP MSA 2000 Array" title="msa_degraded_message_c1" width="692" height="468" class="alignnone size-full wp-image-4787" /></a>